 The Vhi group's Outsourcing Policy, which applies to Vhi Insurance, sets out the principles used to manage internal and external outsourcing across not only Vhi Insurance but also Vhi Healthcare DAC and Vhi Group Services DAC.
-The policy is intended to support the governance of an effective and ethical outsourcing regime which is sufficient and proportionate in terms of the 3 entities business scale and complexity and complies with regulatory requirements.
+The policy is approved by the Board and is intended to support the governance of an effective and ethical outsourcing regime which is sufficient and proportionate in terms of the 3 entities business scale and complexity and complies with regulatory requirements.
 It recognises that to conduct operations as effectively and efficiently as possible, it may be advantageous to outsource certain functions or activities.

-The policy addresses outsourcing responsibilities, the due diligence to be performed, the contractual requirements, risk management requirements, operational supervision and monitoring arrangements and contingency/termination plans to be implemented over outsourcing arrangements.
+The policy addresses outsourcing roles and responsibilities, the due diligence to be performed, the contractual requirements, risk management requirements, operational supervision, monitoring and reporting requirements and contingency/termination plans to be implemented to oversee outsourcing arrangements.
 The policy requires the Board to approve the outsourcing of any critical or important operational functions or activities in advance of any contract being signed and for the Board to receive regular updates on the approved arrangements.